EU envoy to China hails Xi's call with Ukrainian president as positive step - ExBulletin

 EU envoy to China hails Xi’s call with Ukrainian president as positive step

-BEIJING, May 9 (Reuters) – Chinese President Xi Jinping’s recent call with Ukrainian President Volodymyr Zelenskiy was a very positive step, the European Union’s ambassador to China said on Tuesday, while calling for more efforts to achieve peace.
+Chinese President Xi Jinping’s recent call with Ukrainian President Volodymyr Zelenskiy was a very positive step, the European Union Ambassador to China said on Tuesday, while calling for greater efforts to achieve peace.

 Xi’s hour-long call with Zelenskiy for the first time since Russia invaded Ukraine fulfilled one of Kiev’s long-standing goals, which he had publicly sought for months.